Healthy Homes Assessment Manor Park

 building insulation inspection

-A comfortable, dry home is an ideal house
+A comfortable, dry house is an ideal home

 Insulation Manor Park

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation requirements to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+Learn more about the Healthy Homes insulation quality.

 Manor Park Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage quality.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection